 Following the appointment of Theresa May as Prime Minister in July 2016, Henry served as Parliamentary Private Secretary to the Secretary of State for Education and Minister for Women & Equalities, Justine Greening.

-He was also the Secretary of the All-Party Parliamentary Group on Southern Rail, and as a daily commuter himself has seen at first hand the unacceptable local rail service over the last year.
-He persists in making representations with the Transport Secretary, secured a debate in the House of Commons on the issue in September 2016 and, unlike Labour controlled Crawley Borough Council who officially backed rail strikes, has called on the unions to end their industrial action that has caused misery to the traveling public.
+He has also served as Secretary of the APPG on Southern Rail.
+Henry has persisted in making representations with the Transport Secretary, secured a debate in the House of Commons on the issue in September 2016 and, unlike Labour controlled Crawley Borough Council who officially backed rail strikes, called on the unions to end their industrial action that has caused misery to the traveling public.

-Henry believes that investment in young people is important, during the course of the previous parliament he hosted two Crawley Apprenticeship & Jobs Fairs and is proud to support the delivery and expansion of National Citizen Service locally.
+Henry believes that investment in young people is important; he has hosted a number of Crawley Apprenticeship & Jobs Fairs and is proud to support the delivery and expansion of National Citizen Service locally.